Photo Booths and Photo Booth Photographs

 Occasionally amongst your family photos you may find a tiny photographic print or strip of prints from a photo booth.
 Wikipedia describes a photo booth as a vending machine or modern kiosk that contains an automated, usually coin-operated, camera and film processor.
 This page discusses the development of the photo booth and gives pointers to dating these small portraits.

-The photo booth has a long history, is ubiquitous today in the UK, being a useful device for correctly formatted photographs for passports, driving licenses, firearm certificates and other identity documents.
+The photo booth has a long history and is commonplace in the UK today, being a useful device for correctly formatted photographs for passports, driving licenses, firearm certificates and other identity documents.
+Even in an age when most of us carry a camera in a mobile phone and take selfies, the photobooth goes a step further and supplies us with a set of photographic prints in rapid time.
 In addition the photo booth, in its digital format, is enjoying something of a resurgence at the present time as an added amusement at weddings, parties and other events.

 Since its arrival, the photo booth has proved to be popular – not just for the practical purpose of obtaining an affordable self portrait, but, because the customer is the operator of the machine, for the entertainment value of pulling strange faces at the camera, cramming in with your partner or friends for group shots, and for some even the excitement of stripping off clothing for a more risque image, taken in the dubious privacy of a tiny space behind a flimsy curtain.